 Twenty-three people were wounded after a bomb blast ripped through a crowded vegetable market north of Tel Aviv on Wednesday (6 July).

-Twenty-three people were wounded after a bomb blast ripped through a crowded vegetable market north of Tel Aviv on Wednesday (6 July).
+Background: Twenty-three people were wounded after a bomb blast ripped through a crowded vegetable market north of Tel Aviv on Wednesday (6 July).
 Police said they believed the bomb was planted by Arab guerrillas.

 SYNOPSIS: Five of the victims were badly hurt.
 One man had his leg blown off and a pregnant woman was hit in the abdomen by flying debris.